claudiopro/flattery/README.md

 # flattery

-Flattens an array of nested arrays into a list of numbers
+Flattens an array of nested arrays into a list of scalar elements

 # Instructions